konn/konn.github.io/math/gsoc-f4-f5-survey.md

 Current progress
 ----------------
 * Reading [Steger's thesis][Rev].
 (2014/04/29)
+* Implementing F_5, but is not yet working correctly.
+(2014/05/25)
+    * It turns out that F_5 is for homogeneous ideals, so I'm planning to read [Eder][Anal] and implement similar algorithm for inhomogeneous ideals.

 Papers
 ------
+[An analysis of inhomogeneous signature-based Gröbner basis computations][Anal] :    Paper on signature-based Gröbner basis computation algorithms.
 [A new efﬁcient algorithm for computing Gröbner bases without reduction to zero (F5)](http://www.risc.jku.at/Groebner-Bases-Bibliography/gbbib_files/publication_502.pdf)
 :    Original paper.
 This includes some errors and have an issue on the proof of termination.
 [Faugère's F5 Algorithm Revisited][Rev]